Restream/reindexer/readme.md

 ### Atomic on update functions

-There are atomic functions, which executes under namespace lock, and therefore guarantees data consistency:
+There are atomic functions, which execute under a namespace lock and therefore guarantee data consistency:

 - serial() - sequence of integer, useful for auto-increment keys
 - now() - current time stamp, useful for data synchronization.
 It may have one of the following arguments:  msec, usec, nsec and sec.
 The “sec” argument is used by default.